TusharKesarwani/Front-End-Projects/Projects/prime checker/readme.md

 Project name and introduction :
-Prime, Even adn Odd number checker
+Prime, Even and Odd number checker

 Requirements:
 This program requires the use of HTML , CSS and JAVASCRIPT .